BobFIV/PSU_CAPSTONE_F2023/9160dk/IPE_OTA_BLE/readme.md

 Under the oneM2M standard, an IPE (interworking proxy entity) is a oneM2M compliant device that bridges non-oneM2M devices to the oneM2M network.

-This program leverages the following connections:
+This program creates the following connections:

 - MQTT connection over cellular to an ACME server
 - MQTT connection over cellular to a server hosting firmware
 - UART connection to the on-board 52840 SoC, which runs as a BLE HCI controller
-- BLE connection to an external Raspberry Pi
+- BLE connection to an external Raspberry Pi.
+Learn more about BLE in this project [here](../../docs/Bluetooth.md)
-- BLE connection to an external ESP32
+- BLE connection to an external ESP32.
+Learn more about BLE in this project [here](../../docs/Bluetooth.md)

 Using these connections, it accomplishes the following:

-- Validate and receive 9160 firmware for an OTA (over the air) update
+- Validate and receive 9160 firmware for an OTA (over the air) update.
+See more for [9160 updates here](../../docs/9160Update.md)
-- Validate and forward ESP32 and Raspberry Pi firmware updates
+- Validate and forward ESP32 and Raspberry Pi firmware updates.
+See more for [ESP32 updates](../../docs/ESP32Update.md) or [Raspberry Pi Updates](../../docs/RpiUpdate.md)
-- Handle errors for these updates
+- Handle errors for these updates.
+See more [here](../../docs/firmwareUpdate.md)
 - Subscribe and Update the ACME CSE for device management
 - Handle oneM2M messages and respond following the oneM2M standard
 - Run Peer-to-Peer data transfer: It will transmit images from the ESP32 to the Raspberry Pi